-Since I was a little girl, I was obsessed with great books and movies that can bring the love and hatred of relationships to life.
+Since I was young, I was obsessed with great books and movies that can bring the love and hatred of relationships to life and understand the true motivations of why people do what they do, sometimes.
 I probably reenacted some of the worst dramatic relationship scenarios from your favorite book/movie in real life (that’s how we learn, right?
 Right?).
 Poetry and fiction were always a part of who I was and how I expressed myself, no matter what my career was at the time.

 Writing “American Honey” was such an exciting journey.
 The book is mainly based at a fictional ranch in Texas, which is nostalgic to me because I also vacationed at a ranch elsewhere growing up, and experienced the same thrill of freedom.
 I had a great time creating these characters and bringing them to life with a similar sensation for a backdrop.

 “The Unwinding” is a father and daughter’s journey in pursuit of the past.
-Manhattan’s top criminal attorney couldn’t hide the truth from his daughter, Missy that she was secretly adopted, and that much of her life has been for show.
+A Manhattan top criminal attorney couldn’t hide the truth from his daughter, that she was secretly adopted, and that much of Missy’s life has been for show.
 Her father, Jack is hiding something, but it’s not what she thinks.

 With a love for reading, education and community, I serve as the Vice Chair on the Board of Directors for the West Linn Library Foundation.
 When not writing or consulting, I enjoy spending time with family and friends, and trying to catch my two girls and two dogs, as they run circles around me.

 I Want to Hear From You!